shossjer/dep/README.md

 This project is still in its early stages of development, being developed by trial an error, and as a result contains a lot of _hacky stuff_.
-Please have a look at the arguments-parsing in `dep_build` for a complete list of the available hacks.
+Please have a look at the arguments-parsing in `dep_build` and `dep_package` for a complete list of the available hacks.
 When the hacks have proven themselves useful, they will be upgraded to features and listed more publicly on this page somewhere.